kasifzignuts7/JWT-Authentication/README.md

 1. Click on the submit button to authenticate.
 2. Once authenticated, you will be redirected to the private page.
-3. Open the developer tools in your browser and navigate to Application -> Storage -> Cookies to view the JWT token.
+3. Open the developer tools in your browser and navigate to Application -> Storage -> localstorage to view the logged in user data.
 4. Even after closing the tab or browser, you'll remain logged in, demonstrating the token's persistence.
 5. To logout, click on the logout button.
-This will clear the JWT token from your cookie and redirect you to the homepage.
+This will clear the JWT token from the localstorage and redirect you to the homepage.

 ### Screenshots